 Visit Nearby Cities of San Miguel de Allende, Leon, or Mexico City

 Although much more popular than Guanajuato, just an hour and a half away you’ll find the charming city of San Miguel de Allende.
-You can check out my city guide to San Miguel here.

 Like what you read about visiting Guanajuato City?
 Be sure to Pin it for later!